cta-rta/astri-rta-bootstrapper/README.md

 python boostrapper.py
 ```
 ## Description
-* The bootstrapper.py read the config file and starts ScriptExecutors.
+* The bootstrapper.py starts a ScriptExecutor for each analysis script defined within the configuration file.
 * Each ScriptExecutor use a thread to run its START_WORK() main function.
   * It checks if the directories and files specified in the configuration file exist.
 Then, it enters in a while loop.
   * It polls the input directory until it finds all the files that it needs to launch its analysis script.